Julius-Okeyo/C_Training/Notes.md

 omitted, the switch reduces to an if where the first statement following the switch is executed if the <expression> evaluates true.
 This usage renders the switch somewhat pointless, because the real power of the switch comes from judicious use of the case statements.
+### Unconditional Control
+The C goto and Fortran GOTO allow for unconditional program transfer.
+The syntax of the C goto and Fortran GOTO statements are goto <statement label> GOTO <statement#>
+In C, the <statement label> is an identifier formed with the same rules as those for variable names.
+When the goto is executed, program execution transfers to the statement following the label.
+The label name must be followed by a colon (:) to distinguish it from a program statement.
+In Fortran, program execution is transferred to the statement number following the GOTO.
+An example of use of the C goto is shown in Figure 4.14.
+It is not recommended that you use the C goto, for it conflicts with the structured nature of the language and makes programs difficult to follow.
+Nevertheless, in older Fortran programs it is used heavily, and you should therefore expect to encounter it.